Jacse/themes-for-brackets/CONTRIBUTING.md

 * We are currently not looking to add any new themes.
 See https://github.com/Jacse/themes-for-brackets/issues/85
 * If you feel that we are missing a theme or would like to add one please open an issue before you spend time creating a new theme.

-###We reccommend the following brackets extensions to aid in debugging:
+###We recommend the following Brackets extensions to aid in debugging:

 * https://github.com/cfjedimaster/brackets-csslint
 * https://github.com/dsbonev/whitespace-normalizer